CODATA-RDA-DataScienceSchools/Materials/docs/DataLeuven2025/InformationSecurity/hands-on/README.md

 For any further assistance on GNUpg, check their [website](https://gnupg.org/index.html).

-# Generating a Key

 GPG is installed by default in most distributions.

-⚠️⚠️⚠️ **For this lab session there is no need to install gpg, because it has already been installed** ⚠️⚠️⚠️

 If you are using a machine that, for any reason, GPG is not installed, on Ubuntu and Debian, you can update the local repo index and install it by typing: